 Federal law requires that males having reached the eligible age of eighteen years old must register with the Selective Service System.
 Failure to provide proof of Selective Service registration will result in an additional out-of-state surcharge for all future terms.
 This surcharge will be waived only if proof of a Selective Service registration is received prior to the beginning of the semester.
-In addition, grades and transcripts will not be released without proof of registration, and financial aid eligibility may also be affected.
+Financial aid eligibility may be affected.